adalinama/Recipes-and-Ratings/README.md

 ### Univariate Analysis
-For our univariate analysis, we decided to focus on investigating the distribution if cooking time.
-We grouped by` minutes` to see the distribution within our dataset:
+For our univariate analysis, we decided to focus on investigating the distribution of cooking time.
+We grouped by `minutes` to see the distribution within our dataset:

 <p float = 'left'>
     <iframe src="assets/uni-fig-all.html" width='100%' height= 435 align='center' frameBorder=0></iframe>
 </p>

-This focuses on how recipes distribute cooking time.
+This illustrates how recipes distribute cooking time.
 We can comprehend the frequency of various cooking time intervals and their distribution throughout the dataset by developing a histogram of cooking time.
 For example, our original dataset before cleaning informed us of the potential ouliers as shown above.

 This analysis is significant since it sheds light on how the recipes' total cooking time is distributed.
 It enables us to spot any patterns or outliers and understand the normal time of recipes.
 Planning meals, predicting preparation times, or figuring out which dishes take more or less time are just a few uses for this information.
 Here is our updated distribution.